Willys12/AirBnB_clone_v2/README.md

 <br>
 <center><h3>Additional information/AUTHORS</h3></center>
 ---
 This project was forked.
-Below are the names of the original Authors/contributors to it;
+Below are the names of the original Authors/contributors to it.

 * Ezra Nobrega <ezra.nobrega@outlook.com>
 * Justin Majetich <justinmajetich@gmail.com>